-Most of the people desire to be the leader, but they don’t know it takes gigantic self-determinism, time and vision to become one.
+Most people desire to be leaders, but they don’t know that becoming one requires gigantic self-determinism, time, and vision.

-When we start working as an employee, we kind of find safety in that place, and we are grateful we are there.
+When we start working as employees, we find safety in that place, and we are grateful that we are there.

-We probably ask ourselves “What if, I haven’t even had this place, because not all can make it until here?” and they stop.
+We probably ask ourselves, “What if I haven’t even had this place because not all can make it here?” and they stop.
 Their vision is cemented.

 They no longer have the vision to be the leader and have followers behind them.